velaboratory/VelUtils/README.md

 *Anton Franzluebbers*

 This is a collection of utility scripts and assets that I have created that are applicable to a variety of projects.
+Also includes prefabs to quickly start a new project.

+## Usage
+Clone and use the package manager to add `package.json`, or add the git url to `Packages/manifest.json`.

 ## Scripts included